thedhruvn/MyFirstProject/README.md

 # MyFirstProject
-This is a Practice Git Project
+This is the Practice Git Project
+This is a second line in this file.